Parallel Testing

 Setting up the JDK is a straightforward process:

-- Configure critical environment variables like JAVA_HOME and include the JDK’s bin directory in your system’s PATH.
+• Configure critical environment variables, such as JAVA_HOME, and add the JDK’s bin directory to your system’s PATH.
 This ensures that Java and its tools are accessible system-wide.

 The Selenium WebDriver is a pivotal component that enables interaction with web browsers.

-- Download Selenium WebDriver: Visit the Selenium WebDriver download page and select the WebDriver corresponding to your browser of choice, like ChromeDriver for Google Chrome.
+1. Download Selenium WebDriver: Visit the Selenium WebDriver download page and select the WebDriver for your browser of choice, such as ChromeDriver for Google Chrome.

 import org.openqa.selenium.WebDriver;